tigerraj32/Cheetsheet-Collection/git/git-command.md

 Password is store in plain text in `~/.git-credentials`.
 So if you change the git password then you should remove the store credential from `~/.git-credential`

+## View file at specific commit

+Grab the commit hash from git log

+        git reflog

+Use the commit hash to show file content from specific commit

+        git show <commit_hash>:/path/file

+Or save to new file

+        git show <commit_hash>:/path/file